sxs-collaboration/www_black-holes_org/_posts/2023-09-14-NRHybSur3dq8CCE.md

-The type of waveform model which most faithfully represents numerical relativity (NR) waveforms that one can build are NR surrogate models: waveform models that are trained directly on NR waveform rather than making assumptions about what the waveform should look like.
+The type of waveform model which most faithfully represents numerical relativity (NR) waveforms that one can build are NR surrogate models: waveform models that are trained directly on NR waveforms rather than by making assumptions about what the waveforms should look like.

 Up until now, NR surrogate models have been trained on waveforms that have been extracted to future null infinity (i.e., a place far away from the BBH that is a fairly nice